Setting up SLAs

 How you count time to the goal.

-You won't be able to change the name, so make sure it clearly explains your SLA and what it measures.
+- You won't be able to change the Name of your SLA, so enter one that clearly explains what it measures.

 Set a goal

 In the Goals section, choose the type of issue you want to track, how quickly you want to resolve it (the goal), and your working hours (calendar).
 Here are some examples of goals you might set: